saeonny/Assessment-back-end/README.md

 5. start test
 `npm run test`
-** everytime run test, you should do db:reset first
+**  you should do db:reset first to run test